How it all started

 St Patrick’s Mission Hospital is being built at the ICMC’s Promised Land Orphanage complex outside Salem in Tamil Nadu, South India.

-ICMC has a number of schools, day-care centres, Further Education Colleges, and 3 orphanages ( House of Peace c 100 boys and girls in 2 hostels in Salem City- Eden Garden c 100 boys and Promised Land c 600 boys and girls in the countryside outside Salem)
+ICMC has a number of schools, day-care centres, Further Education Colleges, and 2 orphanages ( House of Peace c 30 boys and girls in 2 hostels in Salem City- and Promised Land c 500 boys and girls in the countryside outside Salem)

 To build and support a Christian run hospital that will provide free healthcare to the poorest in society, regardless of caste or creed.